Why Buy a Humidifier?

 A very dry climate can cause issues with respiratory health and general discomforts like dry eyes and skin.
 It can also cause problems inside the home like shrinkage of wood floors and furniture, cracked paint on wood trim, and static electricity.
 Alternatively, an indoor climate that is too humid can foster condensation, unwanted microbe growth, and mite infestation.
 How do you correctly use a humidifier to create a pleasant and healthy home?
 Turns out that is a loaded question.
 This article can help you understand how to buy a humidifier for your child's room, but more importantly, it can help you learn how to use it safely.

 Safe Humidification Levels for the Home

-Debate bounces back and forth between builders, physicians, and microbiologists regarding the proper indoor humidity for both health and prevention of microbial growth.
+Battles rage on between builders, physicians, and microbiologists regarding the proper indoor humidity for health and the prevention of microbial growth.
 A general rule of thumb is somewhere between 25 to 60%.
-However, outdoor air temperatures will dictate where in this range is safest.
-In many parts of the U.S., this will vary from from season to season.
-Because it is important to have a basic understanding of this if you are going to use a humidifier in your home, we are going to touch upon this topic before digging into the basics.
+However, outdoor air temperatures will dictate the safest spot in this range.
+In many parts of the U.S., this can also vary from season to season.
+Because understanding this information is essential if you use a humidifier in your home, we will discuss this topic before digging into the basics.

 Types of Humidifiers